lwig-wg/coap/draft-ietf-lwig-coap.md

 For constrained nodes of Class 1 or even Class 2 {{-terminology}}, the most limiting factors usually are dynamic memory needs, static code size, and energy.
-Most implementations therefore need to optimize internal buffer usage, omit idle protocol feature, and maximize sleeping cycles.
+Most implementations therefore need to optimize internal buffer usage, omit idle protocol features, and maximize sleeping cycles.

 The present document gives possible strategies to solve this tradeoff for very constrained nodes (i.e., Class 1).